hadongkyoun/hadongkyoun/README.md

 I'm focused on back-end  😊😊
 I'm studying for being talented person than just getting a job.

-I want to make something that change the world more comfortable!🌐
+I want to make something that change the world more comfortable!🌍

+I'm studying Servlet&JSP and Spring5 now for make Digital Diary Community📚
 <!--
 **hadongkyoun/hadongkyoun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.